splunk/public-o11y-docs/apm/apm-alert-visualize/alert-conditions-apm.rst

 Alert conditions for latency detectors
 ========================================

 These are the built-in alert conditions for latency detectors that are available in Splunk APM detectors.
 These conditions are available when you select :guilabel:`Latency - Service/Endpoint`, :guilabel:`Latency - Service`, or :guilabel:`Latency - Workflow` when you create an APM detector.
+See :ref:`apm-alerts` for steps to configure and APM detector.

 .. list-table::
    :header-rows: 1